-KEYWORDS Colorado, density dependence, habitat selection, human recreation, integrated step selection functions, mule deer, Odocoileus hemionus, time to event modeling
+KEYWORDS camera traps, Colorado, density dependence, habitat selection, human recreation, integrated step selection functions, mule deer, Odocoileus hemionus, time to event modeling

 Humans play many roles in ecosystems locally and globally.
 Our unique coverage of all the world's landmasses and ecosystems, accompanied by large scale development, land use manipulation, harvesting, and modification of biogeochemical cycles has made us the dominant species on this planet, inspiring new ecological terms to describe our impact (Alberti et al. 2008, Moll et al. 2021).
-One of the most profound impacts we have is also one of the simplest as our presence has been found to cause changes from individuals to communities (Larson et al. 2016).
+One of the most profound impacts we have is also one of the simplest, as our presence and capabilities as highly efficient predators has been found to cause changes from individuals to communities (Darimont et al. 2015, Larson et al. 2016).
 Human recreation is a category of human activity where there is a mismatch between animal response and actual lethality that elicits a multitude of negative effects at all levels of an ecosystem, from individuals to communities (Larson et al. 2016).
-Connecting our investigations into negative impacts at each of these levels is critical to answering how larger consequences emerge yet this emergence is understudied.
+Connecting our investigations into negative impacts at each of these levels is critical to answering how larger consequences emerge yet these meganismsis understudied.

-Individual responses of wildlife to human presence include changes in movement to flee, hide or increase vigilance behavior and can range from acute to chronic,temporal avoidance through increased nocturnality (Gaynor et al. 2018, Naidoo et al. 2020, Sévêque et al. 2020), and/or spatial displacement via shifts in habitat selection or direct habitat loss from avoidance (Muhly et al. 2011, Coppes et al. 2017, Ladle et al. 2019, Smith et al. 2018) have all been observed causing predictable decreases or increases in movement rates (Tucker et al. 2018, Doherty et al. 2021).
+The most noticeable individual responses of wildlife to human presence are asfleeing, hiding or increasing vigilance behavior..
+To avoid the interruptions to fitness enhancing behaviors such as foraging parental care or mating (Frid and Dill 2002), individuals may take a more proactive response avoiding risk across the landscape by altering their spatiotemporal niche (Lesmerises et al. 2017, Ladle et al. 2019, Suraci et al. 2019).
+Temporal avoidance through increased nocturnality (Gaynor et al. 2018, Naidoo et al. 2020, Sévêque et al. 2020), and/or spatial displacement via shifts in habitat selection or direct habitat loss from avoidance (Muhly et al. 2011, Coppes et al. 2017, Ladle et al. 2019, Smith et al. 2018) have all been observed causing predictable decreases or increases in movement rates (Tucker et al. 2018, Doherty et al. 2021).

 At a population level, decreases in abundance can result from direct mortality to wildlife populations (e.g. road mortality, mortality caused by pets) and by negative impacts at the individual level such as increased stress, energetic costs, and behavioral changes discussed above.
 The relationship between impacts at the individual-level and population-level is not always straightforward, as modulators like habitat quality and density dependence can alleviate or aggravate expected effects across different levels of investigation (e.g. individual vs. population -level) (Tablado and Jenni 2017).
 For instance, better habitat quality could allow for the compensation of energetic losses at the individual-level through more nutritious and abundant forage.
 Density-dependence theory predicts populations well below carrying capacity also experience less competition for forage and are in better body condition resulting in improved demographic rates, potentially mitigating the negative impacts of recreation at the individual level (Stewart et al. 2005, Bowyer et al. 2014).